Johnna-Taylor/Python2_Portfolio/Challenge_1.md

 ## Challenge + Blast
 ### Challenge 1

-In this class section we weretasked with using the NCBI database to download a human cancer gene fasta file and Blasting it in Python in order to get the e-value compared to chimpanzees
+In this class section we were tasked with using the NCBI database to download a human cancer gene fasta file and Blasting it in Python in order to get the e-value compared to chimpanzees

 ```python